Everything You Need to Know About Minor in Consumption (MIC) Charges

 Is a minor in possession a misdemeanor in Arizona?

 Arizona’s A.R.S.
 4-244(9) makes it unlawful for anybody under the age of 21 to possess or drink alcohol.
 A “minor in possession” charge is what this is.
 According to ARS 4-246, this is a class 1 misdemeanor (B).
-The maximum penalty for this offence is $2500 in fines and up to 6 months in prison.
+The maximum penalty for this offense is $2500 in fines and up to 6 months in prison.

 How much is a minor consumption ticket in Arizona?